luis901101/oauth_webauth/README.md

 ## Getting started

-As stated before this plugin uses WebView implementation specifically the official plugin [webview_flutter](https://pub.dev/packages/webview_flutter).
-For any WebView related problem please check the documentation of that plugin.
+As stated before this plugin uses WebView implementation specifically the plugin [flutter_inappwebview](https://pub.dev/packages/flutter_inappwebview).
+For any WebView related problem please check the documentation of that plugin at [docs](https://inappwebview.dev/docs/).

 ### Android setup
 Just add the internet permission to your `AndroidManifest`